-If the assets were to return 6.5% per year (1% less than the assumed 7.5%), the System's assets are expected to be depleted by the 2052 Plan year.
+If the assets were to return 6.5% per year (1% less than the assumed 7.5%), the System would not attain 100% funded status until sometime after 2129.

-As anticipated, both the Actuarial Determined Contribution and Tread Water Cost are materially higher than if the assets were to return the assumed 7.5% per year.
+As anticipated, both the Actuarially Determined Contribution and Tread Water Cost are materially higher than if the assets were to return the assumed 7.5% per year.

 The scenarios shown above represent deterministic projections.
 These types of projections show the financial impact on the System under a set of fixed returns.
-Alternatively, stochastic projections graph the probability of the key metrics such as funded status based on a large number of scenarios (e.g. 1,000) based on the expected long-term return and risk characteristics of the portfolio.
+Alternatively, stochastic projections graph the probability of the key metrics such as funded status based on a large number of scenarios (e.g., 1,000) based on the expected long-term return and risk characteristics of the portfolio.
 Whereas we have not included a stochastic analysis in this report, we would be happy to share this analysis if requested.